-Appraisal Rights (see page 39)
+Appraisal Rights (see page 34)

 Epitope is incorporated under Oregon law and STC is incorporated under Delaware law.
 Under applicable Oregon law, Epitope stockholders do not have any appraisal rights in connection with the mergers.
-Under applicable Delaware law, STC stockholders have appraisal rights if they do not vote or vote against adoption of the agreement and plan of merger and comply with procedures required under Delaware law.
+Under applicable Delaware law, STC stockholders have appraisal rights if they do not vote or vote against the merger and comply with procedures required under Delaware law.